Ergosign/storybook-addon-pseudo-states/src/react/README.md

 Per default, the prefix used in the addon to look for css classes is `\:`.
 To add the needed styles you have to add fakle classes consisting of `prefix` + `pseudostate` by yourself.

-For example: When you want to the states of *hover* and *focus* to be shown by the plugin, you have to add `\:hover` and `\:focus` classes to your styles by yourself.
+For example: When you want the *hover* and *focus* states to be shown by the plugin, you have to add `\:hover` and `\:focus` classes to your styles by yourself.

 For the default prefix this may look like this: